gia-kalro/Lyrical-Consistency-Using-LMs/README.md

   val2010s.tsv
   test2010s.tsv

-The artist label's for the all the dataset are:
+The artist label's for the all the datasets are:

 Full dataset:
 - 0: Miley Cyrus